Authored by

 Dr. David Jones, Ph.D.

-I am a Professor of English and Honors Education at the University of Wisconsin at Eau Claire.
-I also serve as the Director of Graduate Studies for the English Department at UWEC.
-In the past, I have had leadership roles for the UWEC Honors Program, the Liberal Studies Program, and several diversity initiatives.
-It is a lifelong goal to help improve how public institutions serve our whole communities equitably.
+I am a Professor of English and Chair of the Department of History at the University of Wisconsin at Eau Claire.
+In the past, I have had leadership roles for the UWEC Honors Program, the Liberal Studies Program, and in the Chancellor's Office as Campus Fellow for Equity, Diversity, and Inclusivity.

-As a professor, my primary field is African American literature.
+As a professor, my primary fields are African American literature and American Cultural Studies.
 My faculty peers in English would probably describe my approach to teaching as “New Historicism” or “Cultural Studies.”
 For me, historical and cultural contexts are just as important as literary expression, and in a typical class of mine, nonfiction readings supplement works of poetry, fiction, and drama.
 Some of the courses I teach have conventional titles such as “Making Sense of the Movies,” “Survey of American Literature,” etc., but you can get a stronger sense of my teaching interests from more specialized courses I have taught:

 • Black Feminism in the Humanities